netdevopsbr/netbox-proxbox/CONTRIBUTING.md

 feedback. **Do not** comment on an issue just to show your support (give the top post a :+1: instead) or ask for an ETA.
 These comments will be deleted to reduce noise in the discussion.

-## Issue Lifecycle

-New issues are handled according to our [issue intake policy](https://github.com/netbox-community/netbox/wiki/Issue-Intake-Policy).
-Maintainers will assign label(s) and/or close new issues as the policy dictates.
-This helps ensure a productive development environment and avoid accumulating a large backlog of work.

-The core maintainers group has chosen to make use of GitHub's [Stale bot](https://github.com/apps/stale) to aid in issue management.

-* Issues will be marked as stale after 45 days of no activity.
-* Then after 15 more days of inactivity, the issue will be closed.
-* Any issue bearing one of the following labels will be exempt from all Stale bot actions:
-  * `status: accepted`
-  * `status: blocked`
-  * `status: needs milestone`

-It is natural that some new issues get more attention than others.
-Stale bot helps bring renewed attention to potentially valuable issues that may have been overlooked.

-## Maintainer Guidance

-* Maintainers are expected to contribute at least four hours per week to the project on average.
-This can be employer-sponsored or individual time, with the understanding that all contributions are submitted under the Apache 2.0 license and that your employer may not make claim to any contributions.
-  Contributions include code work, issue management, and community support.
-All development must be in accordance with our [development guidance](https://netbox.readthedocs.io/en/stable/development/).

-* Maintainers are expected to attend (where feasible) our biweekly ~30-minute sync to review agenda items.
-This meeting provides opportunity to present and discuss pressing topics.
-Meetings are held as virtual audio/video conferences.

-* Maintainers with no substantial recorded activity in a 60-day period will be removed from the project.